Xcelsziore/saganbot-master/README.md

-# saganbot-master
+# slackbot
-Slack bot innovation Sprint
+A handy slack bot for relatively new vRA users / developers